-To open Configure Layer, do the following:
+To access the layer properties, do the following:

 - Verify you are signed in to the portal and open Scene Viewer.

 - Click Modify scene to open the Designer.